hilkeheremans/bugsnag-build-reporter-node/README.md

   - `logger: object` provide a different logger object `{ debug, info, warn, error }`
   - `path: string` the path to search for source control info, defaults to `process.cwd()`
   - `endpoint: string` post the build payload to a URL other than the default (`https://build.bugsnag.com`)
+  - `proxy: string` use a proxy server to communicate with Bugsnag's server.
+Useful in some enterprise environments.

 #### CLI